jonathanclare/iadesigner/ISSUES.md

 ## Forms
 - Stop buttons being part of drag area - eg map palette can be dragged above "New Palette" button.
 - Clicking enter to close colorpicker when its activated
-- undo needs to update for widgets whenever a different form is selected ie update the storedData
 - Shouldnt be allowed to delete the default palette or the report will break
 - Opened main report - error when drag and drop - looks like jquery-ui isnt loaded
 - Dropdown showing palette colours whenever a palette needs to be selected for a config propert